dgaydukov/cert-spring5/files/spring5.md

 ### Spring MVC
-`@RestController` - convenience annotation => `@Controller` + `@ResponseBody` (convert response into json) `@RequestMapping(path = "/api")` - can add it to controller, so all methods would have this url as base
+`@RestController` - convenience annotation => `@Controller` + `@ResponseBody` (convert response into json) `@RequestMapping(path = "/api")` - can add it to controller, so all methods would have this url as base `@SessionAttributes` - post request gets the same instance of the model attribute object that was placed into the get request.

 ###### DispatcherServlet
 It's entry point of every web app, it's main purpose to handle http requests.